PedroJoaquim/ParaGraph/README.md

 Before starting executing algorithms on your graph data you need to be able to load it.
 To do so, you need to have a `Graph<VV, EV>` instance.

 This class will represent your graph data and can be used to execute multiple algorithms.
-This graph data is immutable so you are not able to change it, you can multiple instances of it though.
+This graph data is immutable so you are not able to change it, you can hava multiple instances of `Graph` though.

 The Graph class is a generic type, parameterized by the `VV` and `EV` value types.